-As mentioned above, in a continuously evolving CBD market, consumers often find it confusing to navigate and spot genuinely quality products.
+As mentioned above, consumers often find it confusing in a continuously evolving CBD market to navigate and spot genuinely quality products.

-Legitimate manufacturers keep up with the federal regulations as well as quality, and safety standards to sell highly regulated products to consumers.
-A crucial step in this process is partnering with third party laboratories that review and test cannabis products, and issue their results in a report called the Certificate of Analysis.
+Legitimate manufacturers keep up with the federal regulations and quality and safety standards to sell highly regulated products to consumers.
+A crucial step in this process is partnering with third-party laboratories that review and test cannabis products and issue their results in a report called the Certificate of Analysis.

 In the United States, although COA’s are voluntary, the USDA (United States Department of Agriculture) along with state guidelines mandate testing for all products.
 Hence a certificate of analysis is an essential piece of information for consumers that verifies that a product is free from heavy metals, pesticides, and other contaminants.